asood15/customers-microservice/README.md

 Example: <br>
 curl  http://localhost:8080/api/customers/sortandlimit

-5. To update a password http://localhost:8080/api/customers/resetpassword/{customerUuid}
+5. To update a password http://localhost:8080/api/customers/{customerUuid}/resetpassword
-Requires customerUuid as a path param and the password to be changed as a request body.
+Requires customerUuid as a path param and the old and new password to be changed as a request body.
 Returns customer details when successful.
 Throws CustomerNotFoundException when no matching customerUuid to the path param is found.
 Example: <br>
-curl --header "Content-Type: application/json" --request PATCH --data "ashima" http://localhost:8080/api/customers/resetpassword/2bf1e766-7f49-431b-8efa-713c27cdb107
+curl --header "Content-Type: application/json" --request PUT --data "{\"oldPassword\":\"ashima321\",\"newPassword\":\"ashima\"}" http://localhost:8080/api/customers/2bf1e766-7f49-431b-8efa-713c27cdb107/resetpassword